quiltdata/quilt/docs/Walkthrough/Working with the Catalog.md

 ### Search

 Catalogs also enable you to search the contents of your bucket.
-We support both unstructured  (e.g. "`San Francisco`") and structured (e.g. "`metadata_key: metadata_value`") search.
+We support both unstructured  (e.g. "`San Francisco`") and structured with Query String Queries [ES 6.7](https://www.elastic.co/guide/en/elasticsearch/reference/6.7/query-dsl-query-string-query.html#query-string-syntax) (e.g. "`metadata_key: metadata_value`") search.
 Hits are previewed right in the search results.

 ![](../imgs/catalog_search.png)